Up to €400

 APR (Annual Percentage Rate)

 The yearly cost of borrowing if you carry a balance.
-Standard purchase APR in Ireland typically ranges from 19% to 27%.
-On a €2,000 balance, the difference between a 19% and 27% APR card is roughly €160 per year.
+Purchase APR across Irish cards currently ranges from around 13.8% to 23%.
+On a €2,000 balance, the difference between a 14% and 23% APR card is roughly €180 per year.
 If you regularly carry a balance, APR is the most important factor to compare.

 Annual fee